 I am stoked to tell you that… (I just said stoked)… this cookie recipe only took me one try to get right.
-Usually it takes me at least 3 tries and sometimes even 11 months to perfect a recipe.
+Usually it takes me at least 3 tries and sometimes even 11 months to perfect a recipe like cake batter chocolate chip cookies.
 You learn through mistakes, right?
-All I did was play around with my go-to chocolate cookie dough and transformed it into a red velvet cookie dough.
+All I did was play around with my go-to recipe for double chocolate chip cookies and transformed it into a red velvet cookie dough.

 There’s a little bit of cocoa powder, flour, egg, milk, vanilla, brown sugar, and regular sugar.
 Typical chocolate cookie ingredients.
 However, I reduced the cocoa powder and replaced it with flour.
 I added a touch of milk to bring moisture to the dough, as well as used more brown sugar than white sugar.
 I also slightly increased the vanilla extract so the vanilla flavor is as prominent as the chocolate flavor.
 The chocolate chips make the cookies even chocolate-ier.